Pattern matching

 Symbolica has rich support for pattern matching.
 Let us see some examples where we match and replace all literal parts of the expression.

-In this part we use the Python API.
-The Rust library examples will follow later.
-We match \(x\) in the expression \(x+f(x) + 5\) and replace it by 6.
+In this part we use the Python API, with shorthand notation.
+We match \(x\) in the expression \(x+f(x) + 5\) and replace it by 6, using use replace_all.

 e = x + f(x) + 5